 - 6 tablespoons (3 fluid ounces) Black Dirt Apple Jack apple brandy

-- 2 tablespoons (1 fluid ounce) simple syrup or cinnamon simple syrup
+- 2 tablespoons (1 fluid ounce) cinnamon simple syrup

 - 1 teaspoon vanilla extract